 Garlic cloves can be saved as seeds for the next year’s crop.
 To achieve this, pick the healthiest looking – the most mature and plump bulbs and store them in open bags or baskets in a well-aerated spot with moderate humidity until planting season.

 The Bottom Line

 The fact that you got a good harvest is good news, and you should be happy about it.
-In this piece, you’ve learned when to harvest and how to harvest.
-We’ve outlined some of the do’s and don’ts when harvesting and have even gone deeper to highlight some of the ways you can ensure your garlic lasts long.
+In this piece, you’ve learned when and how to harvest.
+We’ve outlined some of the do’s and don’ts when harvesting and have even gone deeper to highlight how you can ensure your garlic lasts long.